 Prior to the submission phase, the developer has contracted a licensed evaluation lab and together with that lab has filled in the application form.
-A signed copy of the application form, together with a draft Security Target, must be sent by email to sesip@trustcb.com.
+A signed copy of the application form, together with a draft Security Target, must be sent by email to <a href="mailto:seeiig@seiig

-In the case of application for a SESIP1 certification, the signed application form ([SESIP1-AF]) includes a quotation, as these certifications are a fixed price.
-In that instance, TrustCB will issue an invoice for payment of the certification fee upon acceptance of the application.

-In the case of application for a SESIP2-SESIP5 certification, TrustCB will respond with a quotation for certification for acceptance by the certification sponsor.
-Upon receipt of acceptance of the quotation, TrustCB will issue an invoice for the payment of the certification fee.
+The signed application form ([SESIP-AF]) includes quotation details for SESIP certifications in case it is a certification with a predefined fixed price.
+If the application is for a certification that does not have a predefined fixed price, TrustCB will respond with a quotation for certification for acceptance by the certification sponsor and upon receipt of acceptance of the quotation, TrustCB will issue an invoice for the payment of the certification fee.
+For all other (fixed price) applications, TrustCB will issue an invoice for payment of the certification fee upon acceptance of the application.